WVURAIL/dspira/_posts/2021-07-01-gr_radio_astro_Installation.md

       **NOTE:** Most of the commands we use are entered in a *Terminal* window.
 We recommend adding the *Terminal* to your Favorites to be accessed easily.

-   2. If you have not already done so during the GNU Radio installation, install the GNU Radio external python dependencies and SDR drivers by typing the following and hit enter:
+   2. Install GNU Radio's external Python dependencies and SDR drivers if you have not already done so.
+Enter the commands below:

       `sudo apt install gnuradio gr-osmosdr airspy python3-h5py python3-ephem git cmake liborc-0.4-dev -y`